WiemMimouni/HackerRank-Solution/python/ReverseWordsandSwapCases.md

 - A string `sentence` containing words separated by single spaces.
 - The length of `sentence` will not exceed 10^5 characters.
 - The length of `sentence` will not exceed 10^5 characters.
-- The length of `sentence` will not exceed 10^5 characters.

 **Output:**